KOKAS-3o14TOS/-TE3003B_Integration_of_Robotics_and_Intelligent_Systems-/Week 4/Challenge/README.md

 ## Notes
   - The gazebo Simulator can be found in the folder "Puzzlebot_Gazebo_Simulator"

-  - The step file of the "Puzzlebot_base" can be found in the folder "Puzzlebot_Step_Files".

   - Remember to make the nodes executable using the the following command inside the catkin_ws/src/basic_comms/src and catkin_ws/src/basic_comms/src folders